-After importing product categories from your auto integration, you'll need to set up each brand you plan to sell.
-This ensures your imported products are correctly displayed and updated in your X-Cart store.
+After importing brands through your auto integration, you’ll need to set up each brand you plan to sell.
+This step ensures that your imported products are properly displayed and stay up to date in your X-Cart store.

 In this guide, we'll show you how to standardize brand names and IDs across integrations, choose how SKUs are generated, select product categories for import, set pricing strategies for each brand, and prepare for the import.